AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 * **Depends on the recipient**
 * **Defined in each rule**

 Use the **Delivery weight** field to define the delivery priority.
 Each delivery has a weight which represents its level of priority.
 By default, the weight of a delivery is set to 5.
-Pressure rules let you define the weight of the deliveries which they will be applied to.Weights can be either set or calculated via a formula to suit recipients.
+Pressure rules let you define the weight of the deliveries which they are applied to.
+Weights can be either set or calculated via a formula to suit recipients.
 For example, you can define the weight of a delivery based on recipient interests.

 Use the **Delivery mode** field to select the target evaluation mode.
 Three modes are available: